earthlab/earthpy/CONTRIBUTING.rst

     - Class definitions should use camel case - example: ``ClassNameHere`` .

-- Imports should be grouped with standard library imports first, 3rd-party libraries next, and EarthPy imports third following PEP 8 standards.
+- Imports should be grouped with standard library imports first, 3rd-party libraries next, and Matplotcheck imports third following PEP 8 standards.
 Within each grouping, imports should be alphabetized.
 Always use absolute imports when possible, and explicit relative imports for local imports when necessary in tests.